DeepInThought/deepbeats/README.md

 ### Build

-To build the binary for Deepbeat run the command below.
-This will generate a binary in the same directory with the name deepbeat.
+To build the binary for Deepbeatss run the command below.
+This will generate a binary in the same directory with the name deepbeats.

 ```
 make